 - Embargoes: In special cases, you may wish to restrict access to your work for a period of time after completion of your dissertation.
 This delay or embargo period may be appropriate in the following circumstances:

 - You require time to submit for publication a manuscript based on your dissertation.

 - You plan to publish all or part of your ETD with a publisher that considers public release of the dissertation to be "prior publication" and specifically requests delayed or restricted access to the ETD.

 - You require time to seek a patent on a process or device that emerged from your dissertation

 - You received research funding from a commercial company that has requested a delay in access to your dissertation

 - Your dissertation describes a process or idea that if developed could be financially lucrative to you and/or the university

 Embargoes may be requested from ProQuest for six months, one year, or two years.
-In addition to indicating your embargo preference with ProQuest, You must also fill out the "Embargo Option" section of the Hold Harmless and Copyright Acknowledgment form, and submit it to the Graduate School.
+In addition to indicating your embargo preference with ProQuest, You must also fill out the "Embargo Option" section of the Hold Harmless and Copyright Acknowledgment (PDF) form, and submit it to the Graduate School.
 These forms allow WSU to honor embargo requests in Research Exchange as well as ProQuest/UMI.